 Flexible Adaptation: Since Han Yue is going to have a long-term stay, she should modify her thinking and behaviors to develop integrative adaptation (internal & external synchronization) to accommodate different cultural norms for appropriate behaviors.
 Meanwhile, other conflict parties should also modify themselves to identify with Han Yue’s culture in this intercultural communication.
 They are likely to experience the dynamic phase of: stress-adaptation-growth.

-Detailed Resolution:
+Detailed Resolution:针对上方分析的每个冲突，一个个提供具体的解决建议。简要描述。

 In the first conflict, Han Yue was in an awkward position when confronted with the ethnocentric problem, because conflict might be exacerbated with any carelessness.
 It is difficult to eliminate the xenophobia and ethnocentrism of a nation, thus, Han Yue should be aware of local people’s emotion tendency and be vigilant, so as to avoid unnecessary harm.
 Under the premise of ensuring her own safety, she can learn the local language with a more positive attitude, integrate into the local society, and treat the possible prejudice and misunderstandings caused by ethnocentrism in a peaceful manner.
 This positive attitude will not only be conducive to her daily life, but also will increase the local people’s affection for her, and finally dispel their ethnocentrism to a certain extent.